PeterBid/Esperanto/README.md

 We created a React app and connected to the database.
 We then created all the components that we were planning to use and connected them using the React Router DOM together.

-After this point we then indiviually focused on specific compnents individually to create the elements that would make up each individual component.
+After this point we then individually focused on specific components individually to create the elements that would make up each individual component.

 However everyone contributed to parts of each component still, helping each other out with aspects they had greater expertise in.

 #### Home

-Alongiside displaying information about the website, we created a 'state' of langauges in conjucntion with a `Get` request to create a `useEffect` for a `countLangauges` function.
+Alongside displaying information about the website, we created a 'state' of languages in conjunction with a `Get` request to create a `useEffect` for a `countLangauges` function.

-This meant that the number of langauges displayed on the home page would dynamically update with each brand new langauge taught by a teacher would added to the database.
+This meant that the number of languages displayed on the home page would dynamically update with each brand new language taught by a teacher added to the database.

 ![Screen Shot 2022-03-29 at 20 22 24](https://user-images.githubusercontent.com/91087641/160691504-ba939765-1362-435f-87f2-7bd569b63394.png)